 The FBI takes part in a number of global crime-fighting initiatives, including Interpol and Europol, and Resolution 6, which co-locates FBI agents in DEA offices worldwide to combat drug crime.

-Nyman Gibson Miralis specialise in all aspects of international and transnational criminal law.
-Our expertise includes dealing with the laws and processes surrounding anti-money laundering, bribery and corruption, extradition and mutual legal assistance (MLA), cybercrime, INTERPOL, international asset forfeiture and national security breaches.
-If you require assistance, contact one of our expert criminal defence lawyers.
+Nyman Gibson Miralis provides expert advice and representation in international and transnational criminal law cases.
+Our expertise includes dealing with the laws and processes surrounding anti-money laundering, bribery and corruption, extradition and mutual legal assistance, cybercrime, INTERPOL, international asset forfeiture and national security breaches.